Blackflame-Queen/Week-11-Project/README.md

-This project builds off of the menu app made with Create and Read functionality, but lacking the Update and Delete operations. the U and D functions have now been established and therefore completes this project menu as a CRUD app.
+This project builds off of the menu app made with Create and Read functionality, but lacking the Update and Delete operations.
+I've added them now to complete this project menu as a CRUD app.